Database Exports

 Bytes 20-21, u5 , are of unclear purpose.
 Mr. Flesniak labeled them “(0→1: 2).”

-Bytes 22-23, num_rows_large (abbrviated numrl in the diagram) hold the number of entries in the row index at the end of the page when that value is too large to fit into num_rows_small (as mentioned above), and that situation seems to be indicated when this value is larger than num_rows_small, but not equal to 1fff.
+Bytes 22-23, num_rows_large (abbreviated numrl in the diagram) hold the number of entries in the row index at the end of the page when that value is too large to fit into num_rows_small (as mentioned above), and that situation seems to be indicated when this value is larger than num_rows_small, but not equal to 1fff.

 u6 at bytes 24-25 seems to have the value 1004 for strange pages, and 0000 for data pages.
 And Mr. Flesniak describes u7 at bytes 26-27 as “always 0 except 1 for history pages, num entries for strange pages?”